MichaelCurrin/gh-pages-no-jekyll/docs/limitations.md

 ### Menus

+The homepage should be `index.md` - rather than `README.md`.
+Ideally it should link to pages so they can be round.

 Links to markdown files have to be done differently.
 See below.
 If there broken internal links, the build will fail.

-Note lack of `.md` in path.
-The `.md` file is there too on the server, but if you try and enter it in the URL you'll get prompted to download it.

 ```
 - [Foo](foo)
 ```

-If you don't use a README.md then an index file is needed.
+Note on the extension of targets:
+- Note **lack** of `.md` in path for the docs site to work.
+The `.md` file is actually there too on the remote server, but if you try and enter it in the URL you'll get prompted to download it.
+- If you look at a file like on Github such as `https://github.com/USERNAME/REPO/docs/index.md`, if you click the link to Foo you'll get a page with a URL ending with `/foo`.
+This will appear as an error but this is fine.

 ### Debugging